coffeeaholic00/Solana-staking-game/Readme.md

 `spl-token transfer <reward_mint> <amount> <vault-address> --fund-recipient`

 - NOTE: second address is the vault address returned from `generate_vault_address` cmd

-## Add creator ID to whitelist

-`cargo run -- add_to_whitelist -s /path/to/deployer/id.json --creator <creator-address>`

-- `<creator-address>` is the first creator address on the NFTs in your collection.
-This should be a creator with 0% share.

 ## Client commands